codelittinc/slacked/README.md

 ## Usage
-Set the SLACK_WEBHOOK env variable with the value of the webhook which you want to send the messages.
+Set the SLACK_WEBHOOK env variable with the default value of the webhook which you want to send the messages.
+If you would like to send messages to different webhooks, you can do so by specifying the webhook url in the `config` parameter to `Slacked#post` or `Slacked#post_async`.
 If you want to send a unique message in your application like 'Application is running' you can set the SLACK_DEFAULT_MESSAGE and call the message methods without sending an argument.